Belmont - Gumdale

 Belmont - Gumdale's median age exceeds the national pattern

-Belmont-Gumdale has a median age of 41, which is higher than Greater Brisbane's figure of 36 and Australia's median age of 38.
-The 45-54 age group is notably over-represented in Belmont-Gumdale at 14.7%, compared to the Greater Brisbane average, while the 25-34 age group is under-represented at 7.2%.
-Between 2021 and present, the 75-84 age group has grown from 4.4% to 6.2% of the population, while the 25-34 cohort has declined from 8.4% to 7.2%.
-By 2041, demographic modeling suggests that Belmont-Gumdale's age profile will change significantly.
-The 75-84 age group is projected to grow by 261 people (54%), from 486 to 748.
-Notably, the combined 65+ age groups are expected to account for 90% of total population growth.
-Conversely, the 65-74 and 55-64 cohorts are projected to experience population declines.
+Belmont - Gumdale has a median age of 41, which is higher than Greater Brisbane's figure of 36 and Australia's median age of 38.
+The 45-54 age cohort is notably over-represented in Belmont - Gumdale at 14.7%, while the 25-34 age group is under-represented at 7.2%.
+Between 2021 and present, the 75 to 84 age group has increased from 4.4% to 6.2% of the population.
+Conversely, the 25 to 34 age cohort has decreased from 8.4% to 7.2%.
+By 2041, demographic modeling suggests Belmont - Gumdale's age profile will change significantly.
+The 75 to 84 age group is projected to grow by 261 people (54%) from 486 to 748.
+Notably, the combined 65+ age groups are expected to account for 90% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, the 65 to 74 and 55 to 64 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age